EdgeApp/react-native-airship/README.md

 There is also an `Airship.clear` method that can quickly remove everything mounted on the Airship (useful when logging out, for instance).

-The top-level `Airship` component may need two additional properties on Android.
-If you have set your status bar to translucent, set the `statusBarTranslucent` property on the Airship to continue avoiding the top of the screen.
-Similarly, if you have changed `android:windowSoftInputMode` to `adjustPan` in your AndroidManifest.xml, you can use the Airship `avoidAndroidKeyboard` property to bring back the original keyboard-avoiding behavior (although this is optional - the Android OS provides reasonable default behavior without it).

 ## Demo

 This repository includes a [demo application](./AirshipDemo/) you can use to try out the Airship.
 You will need to run `yarn install` or `npm install` separately in that folder to set up the demo, and then run either `react-native run-android` or `react-native run-ios` to start the demo.